 During an interview, it was revealed that Sarah Jessica Parker and Kim Cattrall loathed each other since the first season.
-The relationship became even more strained when Parker was made producer; their on screen friendship was so well done that fans had no idea.
+Their relationship became even more strained when Parker was made producer; their on-screen friendship was so well done that fans had no idea.
 This is why whenever the four women appeared at events, Parker and Cattrall were opposite each other.
 Both women felt it was "unprofessional" to bash each other during the series' run.

 The medicine cabinet in Carrie's apartment was first spied by Sarah Jessica Parker at a flea market shortly before filming began on the series.
 She and Matthew Broderick didn't buy it but reconsidered.
 When they went back, the cabinet was already sold to "some TV show".
 When she showed up for filming, the medicine cabinet was there.

 From the very first season up to the 12th episode of the 4th season, in the opening credits, Sarah Jessica Parker's name was shown with the World Trade Center towers behind her name.
 After the terrorist attacks on the USA of 11 September 2001 and the collapse of the towers, her name then appeared with the Empire State Building in the background.
 The same thing happened with the show's main title.

 Showrunner Michael Patrick King admitted that one of the main reasons behind the love story between Carrie and Aleksandr Petrovsky is that he was sick of the fans complaining of how Big was older than Carrie, so he decided to pair her up with a real older guy.